VinceWilliamsDev/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is a hook used to match a route based on it's URL path.

 1. How would you explain form validation to someone who has never programmed before?
+    Form validation is how the web page checks to make sure you have put the right kind of information in form fields.

 1. In 1-2 sentences, define end to end testing.
+    End to end testing is the use of automation tools to simulate a user's actions within a web page with the goal of ferreting out any bugs that may be present in the code.

 ## Instructions